ODM2/ODM2/usecases/littlebearriver/littlebearriver_notes.md

 2. ODM2SamplingFeatures
 3. ODM2Results
 4. ODM2Annotations
-5. ODMCV (or it will when we implement it)
+5. ODMCV

-Eventually I could add the ODM2Equipment, ODM2Sensors, and ODM2DataQuality schemas because I have all of the information needed, there was just no place for it in my ODM1 database.
+Eventually I could add the ODM2Equipment and ODM2DataQuality schemas because I have all of the information needed, there was just no place for it in my ODM1 database.
+For now, I have focused on moving what is already in my ODM 1.1.1 database into an ODM2 database.

 ## Implementation Notes for Sensor-Based Data ##

 #### SpatialReferences
-SpatialReferences in ODM2 are mostly the same as in ODM1.
-Basically copied them straight across.
+SpatialReferences in ODM2 are mostly the same as in ODM1 except that they are not treated as a Controlled Vocabulary.
+So, I basically copied them straight across.

 1. Set ODM2SamplingFeatures.SpatialReferences.SpatialReferenceID = ODM1.SpatialReferences.SpatialReferenceID
 2. Set ODM2SamplingFeatures.SpatialReferences.SRSID = "CUAHSI:" & ODM1.SpatialReferences.SRSID - had to concatenate the CUAHSI string and cast this to VARCHAR(50) to be consistent with ODM2